accelerated-computing-class/telerun/README.md

 We ask that you please don't **deliberately** submit malicious code through Telerun.
 We rely on a certain level of trust and good faith to keep the system running; additionally, we log the username and source code associated with every job submitted, so that if someone tries to abuse the system we can identify them and ask them to stop.

 If you manage to **accidentally** break the Telerun system by submitting a buggy program, then Telerun itself is to blame for failing to protect against that failure mode.
-We ask that you please let us know (email [wbrandon@mit.edu](mailto:wbrandon@mit.edu)), and we'll do our best to fix the issue quickly.
+We ask that you please let us know (email [somo@mit.edu](mailto:somo@mit.edu)), and we'll do our best to fix the issue quickly.